kavigupta/kavigupta.github.com/_posts/2016-01-28-What-Is-Category-Theory.md

 ---

 \\(\newcommand{\mr}{\mathrm}\\)
-So, I was reading [_Category Theory for Scientists_](http://math.mit.edu/~dspivak/teaching/sp13/) recently and kept getting the question: What _is_ category theory?
+So, I was reading [_Category Theory for Scientists_](http://math.mit.edu/~dspivak/teaching/sp13/) recently and kept having people ask me: What _is_ category theory?
 Well, until I hit chapter 3-4, I didn't really have an answer.
 But now I do, and I realize that to just understand what it is doesn't really require understanding how it works.

 ## Sets and functions